 Fresh black mushrooms may be more difficult to find depending on where you live.
-They will also likely be labeled as shiitake.
-Look for them in the produce section of the supermarket with the other types of mushrooms; they can be sold whole or sliced, most often in plastic-wrapped containers.
+They will also likely be labeled as shiitakes.
+Look for them in the produce section of the supermarket with the other types of mushrooms.
+They can be sold whole or sliced, most often in plastic-wrapped containers.
 If your grocery store doesn't carry fresh, visit an Asian market where they may be sold in bulk.
 For the best shiitakes, choose those with thick, curled, and domed caps that are not slimy.

 Dried mushrooms are often in the produce section as well, in pouches or small, clear plastic containers, or may also be shelved with other Asian products in the international aisle.
 Dried black mushrooms can also be found in Asian markets.
 As you would when selecting fresh, look for a big round cap that is nice and thick.

 Fresh mushrooms should be removed from their packaging, wrapped in a paper towel, and stored in a plastic or paper bag in the refrigerator.
-Kept this way they will last for about 1 week.
+Kept this way, they will last for about one week.

 Store dried mushrooms in a well-sealed plastic container in a cool, dry place such as the pantry, where they will last for at least nine months.